Can I book a table?

 YES!
 We have many free events each week.

-On Tuesdays we have our regular free cinema night and we often have free evening events too.
+On Tuesdays we have our regular free cinema night, Wednesdays Open Mic, Friday night Hip Hop and plenty more.
 Please check our events listing for more information.

 Can I still eat at the food stalls when there is a ticketed event?